JarKz/nixos-config/README.md

 You may have another output size, its name as another port and so on.
 I've grouped them into `machineSpecs` that is described by TOML files at `specs/*.toml`.
 And tweak it when you deem it necessary.

+If you have some questions of these specs, you can read [a simple documenation for this](./specs/SPECIFICATION.md).

 #### Desktop and Laptop

 There is two home configurations depending on what machine is used: desktop or laptop.
 This is reflected in the configuration name by template `"{user}@{machine_type}"`.

 The main difference between these configurations is using Linux distributive.
 My desktop have NixOS, but my laptop have Arch Linux that needs additional configurations like wrapping needed packages by `nixGL`.
-Pick the confugiration carefully.
+And because of this be careful with picking and tweaking these configuratoin.
+For instance, you can tweak the laptop configuration with making it as suitabl for NixOS.

 #### Activate configuration